getappmap/vscode-appland/README.md

 Each node (box) in the Trace view represents a specific HTTP server request, function call, or SQL query which occurred in the executed code.
 You can think of it like having the data from a debugger, but you can jump to any location in the call graph.
 The Trace view flows from left to right and top to bottom as the program moves forward in time.

 Trace sub-graphs can be expanded and collapsed for easier navigation.
+Use the arrows keys ←↓↑→ to move between nodes.

 ![Trace navigation](https://vscode-appmap.s3.us-east-2.amazonaws.com/media/003.gif "Trace navigation")

 ### Interacting with the diagrams